 Pupils in receipt of PP funding to achieve at least 96% attendance.

-Our actions:

-- Close, effective and frequent liaison between school and families. - Attendance cup and certificates. - Making school an enjoyable place to be. - Creating a fun and creative curriculum where tasks are adapted to suit all pupils needs. - Ensuring our pupils feel very welcome and safe in school including: breakfast and meet and greet where appropriate. - Additional individualised support where necessary (ELSA trained TA, EBSA strategies where needed, 1:1 SEMH support).
+Children will have at least 96% attendance Our actions: Close, effective and frequent liaison between school and families.
+We will measure this through: Attendance cup and certificates.
+Attendance data Making school an enjoyable place to be.
+Pupil Voice Creating a fun and creative curriculum where tasks are adapted to suit all pupils needs.
+Liaison with parents.
+Ensuring our pupils feel very welcome and safe in school including: breakfast and meet and greet where appropriate.
+Additional individualised support where necessary (ELSA trained TA, EBSA strategies where needed, 1:1 SEMH support).